ecmendenhall/connect-a-caml/README.md

 `Pending` or `Win` game state.
 Each pattern is tried in succession (much like Lisp `cond` clauses), and the function returns the value of the first guard that matches.
-Here, it's matching against the first element in a winning row, which will
+Here, it's matching against the first element in a winning row.

 ```
 let row_state row =